 - How much of the tumor has cells that are dying

 The lower the combined score for these three factors, the lower the grade, meaning that the tumor is less aggressive and a patient’s prognosis is better.
-This is the recommended grading system, but there are others that may also be used.
+This is the recommended grading system, but other systems may also be used.
 For instance, some doctors grade sarcomas as either “low grade” or “high grade,” particularly if the tumor has been treated before surgery.

 Cancer stage grouping

-Doctors assign the stage of the cancer by combining the T, N, and M classifications, along with G. For sarcoma, stages I and II are described in smaller groups according to the tumor's depth.
+Doctors assign the stage of the cancer by combining the T, N, M, and G classifications.
+For sarcoma, stages I and II are described in smaller groups according to the tumor's depth.